How to photograph in bad weather?

 Here are some examples to create images while waiting for the rain to stop.

 Look for some point of interest to make your images.
-Colours and people will always liven the dull scene of a poor or bad weather.
+For example, in the following picture, colours and people will always liven the dull scene of a poor or bad weather.

-These two photographs were shot in Ulaanbaatar Mongolia.
+These two photos (above and below) were shot in Ulaanbaatar Mongolia.
 It was the opening ceremony of the nationwide summer festival called Naadam.
-I have only that day to document this event.
-It has been raining heavily for several days.
+I have only that few hours to document this event.
+It has been raining heavily throughout the day.
+Zoom lens came in handy in this situation when I had to take shelter and was standing at a distance.

 Always look out for spontaneous shots especially with people, which can be quite animated.